 Preparation for the III Amphibious Corps' withdrawal from China began in the summer of 1946, as soon as the repatriation operations had been completed.
 On 1 August 1946 the 1st Marine Division directed that US forces in Tsingtao be reduced to a reinforced infantry battalion, and that the 4th Marines be returned to the USA.
 The 3/4th Marines was to remain in China as a separate unit, in order to protect US and nationalist naval bases at Tsingtao.
 The 12th Service Battalion was also remain to continue its role of furnishing logistic support for marine activities in Tsingtao, and one company of the 3/4th Marines was assigned to guard the 1st Wing’s facilities at Tsangkou airfield, from which VMO-6 was to operate in the reconnaissance and liaison roles for the 3/4th Marines.

 The last elements of the 4th Marines left China on 3 September, and on the same day the 3/4th Marines passed under direct naval command.
 The deletion of the 4th Marines from the 1st Marine Division’s strength came at the same time that the last marines were being withdrawn from guard duty on the coal trains operating between Tangshan and Chinwangtao.
-Between August and early September, the nationalists took control of the Tangshan coal fields, which were vital in keeping Chinese cities from collapsing, and the rail line between Peking and Chinwangtao, both of which had been guarded by marines.
+Between August and early September, the nationalists took control of the Tangshan coal fields, which were vital in keeping Chinese cities from collapsing, and the railway line between Peking and Chinwangtao, both of which had been guarded by marines.
 After 6 September US guards were assigned only to trains transporting US personnel and supplies.

 As result Rockey was able to withdraw from the interior and concentrate his forces within major cities.
 After the concentration of his forces, Rockey focused on the training programme designed to maintain the III Amphibious Corps' high state of combat readiness, and preparing for departure, which would take place over the next several months.
 The 7th Marines, reinforced by 3/11th Marines, were moved to the area of Peitaiho and Chinwangtao, while the divisional headquarters, the 'special troops' of the 1st Marines, and the remainder of the 11th Marines took up station at Tientsin.